arifulAJ/school-project/README.md

-# this is my Science & Technology university
+# the website name is : Science & Technology university
+### It is about the educational web it is responsive too
+### i use also font awesome

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).